YottaDB/YDBDoc/MessageRecovery/errors.rst

 VIEWCMD
 --------------------

-VIEWCMD, View parameter is not valid with VIEW command
+VIEWCMD, View parameter pppp is not valid with the VIEW command

-Run Time Error: This indicates that the VIEW command has an argument that is only valid with the $VIEW function.
+Run Time Error: This indicates that the VIEW command has an argument that is only valid with the $VIEW() function.

 Action: Modify the argument.